 Antarctic Research Not Requiring U.S. Antarctic Program (USAP) Field Support

-This funding opportunity supports U.S.-based researchers and institutions conducting innovative studies related to Antarctica that do not require field support from the U.S. Antarctic Program, focusing on theoretical, modeling, and laboratory-based projects.
+This funding opportunity supports U.S.-based researchers and institutions conducting innovative studies on Antarctic systems through laboratory work, data analysis, and modeling, without requiring field support from the U.S. Antarctic Program.

 Award Range